skienzmatishun/rippreport/content/p/bar-stool-continued/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: City Attorney Marcus McDowell sabotaged a violent assault prosecution to protect a favored local bar owner from jail time.
+Court transcripts and botched charging documents expose a deliberate judicial blunder designed to throw out the victim's case.
+We reveal how local insiders protect their violent political friends.
 ---
 The wheels of justice move slow, especially when the good ole boys knock out the spokes.
 15 months ago we reported on an incident that should have been resolved in 6 months.